zephir74/Big-rickroll/README.md

 - vlc (or something to read the video)

-## Make sure you have already connected to the targeted computer, else it won't work !
+## Make sure you have already connected to the targeted computer(s), else it won't work !